jolocom/Stacks-did-method/docs/DID_Method_Spec.md

 In case any of the listed owners matches the `address` encoded in the DID's NSI, the associated zone file is decoded and parsed.
-If the zone file is valid, the DID is mapped to the `subdomain` (retreved from the zone file), `name` and `namespace` (extracted from the registration transaction).
+If the zone file is valid, the DID is mapped to the `subdomain` (retrieved from the zone file), `name` and `namespace` (extracted from the registration transaction).
 In case no `TXT` resource records are present, or none of the listed subdomains list the `address` encoded in the NSI as an owner, the DID is mapped to the `name` and `namespace` extracted from the referenced transaction object.

 Before the mapped BNS name can be returned, the signed JSON Web Token referenced in the relevant zone file is retrieved, and the included public key is used to verify the associated signature.
-If the signature verifies correctly, and the included public key hashes to the `address` encoded in the DID's NSI, this step completes succesfully, and the corresponding BNS name is returned, otherwise resolution fails with an error.
+If the signature verifies correctly, and the included public key hashes to the `address` encoded in the DID's NSI, this step completes successfully, and the corresponding BNS name is returned, otherwise resolution fails with an error.

 ### 3.2.2 Ensuring the DID is not deactivated

 As outlined in section 3.4, a Stacks v2 DID can be deactivated by revoking the underlying BNS name.
-Deactivated DIDs should no longer resolve to DID Documents / public keys (also revoked BNS names can not be reasigned or updated in the future, rendering the DID unusuable).
+Deactivated DIDs should no longer resolve to DID Documents / public keys (also revoked BNS names can not be reassigned or updated in the future, rendering the DID unusable).

 For on-chain names, the revocation status is tracked by the BNS smart contract (as can [be seen here](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L92)), while for off-chain names, revocation is expressed by transferring the name to a "nothing-up-my-sleeve" address (as elaborated on in section 3.4).